Common myths about appraising

 Myth: As houses increase their worth by a specific percentage - in a robust economic state - the homes nearby are expected to increase by the same amount.

 Fact: All increase of value is on a one-on-one basis, concluded by information on relevant elements and the data of comparable houses.
 This is true in fair economic times as well as poor.

 Have other questions about appraisers, appraising or real estate in Snohomish County or Mill Creek, WA?Contact Kent & Associates Appraisal

-Fact: Appraisal reports are completely different than a home inspection.
-The task of the appraiser is to come to an opinion of value in the appraisal process and through writing the report.
-A home inspector analyzes the condition of the property and its major components and reports these findings.
+Fact: An appraisal does not fulfill the same purpose as an inspection report.
+The task of the appraiser is to find an opinion of value in the appraisal process and through creating the report.
+A home inspector analyzes the condition of the property and its major components and reports their findings.